|Politique Diabolique||Sep 9 2014|

 |Mondo Bizarro||Aug 17 2009|

 The British National Archives today released a stack of Ministry of Defence documents detailing more than 800 UFO sightings in Britain between 1993 and 1996, including one incident in which floating lights were seen by 70 police and military witnesses.
 We said it before: technologically advanced aliens would be undetectable.
 If any have visited our planet, we wouldn’t know about it.
-Our primitive human-made satellites can read license plates from space, so we suspect aliens have devices so sensitive they wouldn't need to come anywhere near Earth to observe us.
+Our primitive human-made satellites can read license plates from space, so we tend to think aliens would have devices so sensitive they wouldn't need to come anywhere near Earth to observe us.
 Moreover, even if they physically visited the planet for purposes of, say, abducting and anally probing us real hard, we wouldn’t necessarily recognize an alien craft as such.
 But one thing we do have a clue about is the aliens’ intent.
 If they exist, they’re hostile.
 We know because if they were benevolent they’d abduct .
 Doubtless his sheer bulk poses technological challenges in terms of levitating him to the mothership, but we’d be willing to push from this end if it helped.